gigapipehq/gigapipe-python-client/README.md

 #### Use your Gigapipe instance to make calls to the library.

 - Obtain the users
-> Returns all the users of the organization the user in sessions belongs to
+> Returns all the users of the organization the user in session belongs to
 ```python
 users = gigapipe_client.organizations.get_users()